eurekaclinical/eurekaclinical-standard-apis/README.md

 # Eureka!
 Clinical Web Application Standard APIs
 Atlanta Clinical and Translational Science Institute (ACTSI), Emory University, Atlanta GA

+## What does it do?
+It provides standard APIs and related functionality that all Eureka!
+Clinical projects use.
+The [Eureka!
+Clinical Common Web Application Framework](https://github.com/eurekaclinical/eurekaclinical-common) supports standard web application APIs, including JPA, the Servlet API, JAX-RS, and JSR-330.
+This project sets the supported versions of those standards as dependencies.
+It also provides base classes and interfaces for building web applications that use those standards, including:
+* Reading application configuration from a properties file (`org.eurekaclinical.standardapis.props`)
+* An exception for communicating HTTP status for REST API responses (`org.eurekaclinical.standardapis.exception`)
+* Interfaces for JPA entities for users, roles and authorization templates (`org.eurekaclinical.standardapis.entity`)
+* Interfaces for implementing data access objects, and abstract classes for implementing data access objects for users, roles and authorization templates (`org.eurekaclinical.standardapis.dao`)
+* A filter for getting the user's roles using JPA and assigning them to the user principal (`org.eurekaclinical.standardapis.filter`)

 ## Version 2.0 development series
 Latest release: [![Latest release](https://maven-badges.herokuapp.com/maven-central/org.eurekaclinical/eurekaclinical-standard-apis/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.eurekaclinical/eurekaclinical-standard-apis)